 - No sensitive information (such as codes, keys, urls or absolute file paths) is exposed to the user’s browser.
 This measure prevents stealing of unwanted information.

 - The plugin’s File Browser in Dashboard for administrators has been optimized for security.
-Even if a hacker gains access to the administration panel (Dashboard) and tries to rename, delete or modify system files by hacking the File Browser he/she will fail.
+Even if a hacker gains access to the administration panel (Dashboard) and tries to rename, delete or modify system files by hacking the File Browser they will fail.
 The File Browser does not allow access to system files or to files outside the website root.
 Furthermore, file operations like rename, delete or download can only be applied to files uploaded by the plugin.
 This measure prevents unauthorized access and modification of system files and eventually unauthorized execution of hacking code.

 - The plugin offers the option to add captcha check before uploading files.
 This is an additional measure of protection against robots that can flood the website with useless files and cause corruption of web-server file system.